10 Genius Ideas for Building a Pantry

 The Secret Behind the Curtain

 For a simple project with an attractive end product, consider setting up a pantry shelving system with a custom-hung curtain to create instant pantry space.
+It is perfect for people with little space like if you live in an apartment.
 An inexpensive curtain rod and fabric of your choosing can hide storage while serving as an accent feature for whatever part of your home you choose to place it.

 Photo: Courtesy of Mom 4 Real